 Representative Results

 Figure 2 shows two representative results of hydrogen bubble visualization of a Von Kármàn vortex street.
 Figure 2(A) shows an example of a field of streaklines as evidenced by disturbances in the hydrogen bubble sheet.
 This image is used to extract the diameter of the rod in machine units.
 Figure 2(B) shows an example of a field of timelines.
 This image is used to estimate the approaching fluid velocity.
-The parameters extracted from this particular experiment are summarized on
+The parameters extracted from this particular experiment are summarized in table 2.

-The validity of this result can be tested using a well-established relationship between the Reynolds number and the Strouhal number:
+Since the Reynolds number is 115 for the present example, the validity of this result can be tested using equation (3) for 47<Re<180: